Founding Partner

 Vedran Drakulic OAM, Gandel Foundation CEO

-Major Partner Education
+Major Museum Partner

 The Jakob Frenkiel Charitable Trust

-Education Program Partner
+Education Program Partners

 Other supporters